8 Website Navigation Examples and Best Practices in 2024

 1. Sticky Navigation Bars

-Fixed or floating navigation bars, fixed or floating toolbars, are those navigation bars that do not go out of sight when users scroll down a webpage or an app; they stay at the top (or bottom) of the screen.
+Fixed or floating website navigation bars, fixed or floating toolbars, are those navigation bars that do not go out of sight when users scroll down a webpage or an app; they stay at the top (or bottom) of the screen.
 Since the Page offers users constant access to some of the most crucial navigation options without demanding they scroll to the top of the Page again and again, this design feature optimizes user experience.

 The Best Practices